The Goldilocks problem of the quasar contribution to reionization: Synthetic observations

 \subsection{Statistical properties of peaks and gaps}

 In this Section and the next one, we use our synthetic spectra to explore possible ways of gauging the QSO contribution to cosmic reionization with observational data.
 We proceed by comparing the predictions of the QSO-dominated scenario with those of the standard model.
 For the latter, we use the results presented in \CCPtwo.
-Our analysis does not involve any fine tuning of the model parameters and, as such, is qualitative in nature.
+Our analysis does not involve any fine tuning of the model parameters \enrico{.
+Moreover, the statistics discussed here may not be fully converged at the resolution achieved by our simulation suite.
+As such, our study } is qualitative in nature.
 Our intention is to provide a guideline for future studies that will employ hybrid populations of ionizing sources in order to make more quantitative statements.

 We first isolate specific features generated by \HI and \HeII \Lya absorption in QSO spectra and characterize them in terms of four numbers.
 Following \CCPone, we consider the width of flux-transmission windows (FTW) defined as the (simply connected) regions where the transmitted flux is everywhere greater than 20 per cent of the continuum level.
 We also examine the length of dark gaps (DG) that are intended as the extended regions where the flux is everywhere below 10 per cent of the continuum level.
 Finally, we look at transmission peaks \citep{Gallerani+2008, Gnedin+2016} that we define as the continuous regions where the flux always lies above a threshold value of 0.5 times the maximum transmitted flux within the segment.
 In particular, we record the width and the maximum height of the peaks (hereafter PKw and PKh, respectively).
 For this analysis, in order to avoid classifying small local fluctuations as peaks, we add Gaussian noise with an rms value of $F_{\rm noise} = 0.05$ to the synthetic spectra and only consider peaks with a signal-to-noise ratio greater than 3.